-We plan to refine a detailed plan for a pivotal trial using blood pressure data obtained from the BT-001 potentially pivotal randomized, controlled trial.
-In the BT-001 pivotal trial, approximately two thirds of participants reported hypertension as a comorbidity, with approximately 18% of all participants having poorly controlled hypertension at baseline.
-Because the BT-001 trial included measurement of blood pressure along with A1c at every time point, we have 90 and 180 day randomized, controlled data on blood pressure for approximately 400 participants, which we believe may be sufficient pilot data to allow for planning the potentially pivotal trial.
+A detailed plan for the BT-002 potentially pivotal trial would be refined using blood pressure data obtained from the BT-001 potentially pivotal randomized, controlled trial.
+We estimate that about one third of participants in the BT-001 potentially pivotal trial will have comorbid hypertension that is poorly controlled at baseline.
+Since type 2 diabetes and hypertension share common root causes, we expect to see blood pressure improvements in these participants to a degree comparable to BT-002.
+Because the BT-001 potentially pivotal trial includes measurement of blood pressure along with A1c at every time point, we expect to have 90 and 180 day randomized, controlled data on blood pressure for approximately 200 participants.
+90 day data was received in the first quarter of 2022 and we believe it may be sufficient pilot data to allow for planning the BT-002 potentially pivotal trial.

-It is anticipated that a pivotal trial would evaluate the safety and effectiveness in a nationally representative sample of approximately 500 U.S. adults with hypertension located in 5 geographically distinct regions.
+It is anticipated that the BT-002 potentially pivotal trial would evaluate the safety and effectiveness of BT-002 in a nationally representative sample of approximately 500 U.S. adults with hypertension located in 5 geographically distinct regions.
 Adults, aged 18-75, would be included if their resting blood pressure is poorly controlled (i.e., over 140/90 mmHg).
 These participants would be randomized in a one-to-one fashion to a control or intervention group.
 The control group would be provided standard of care treatment.
-The intervention group would be provided standard of care along with the hypertension product.
+The intervention group would be provided standard of care along with BT-002.
 The primary outcome measure would be resting systolic blood pressure, measured at 90 days.
 The secondary outcome measure would be resting systolic blood pressure, measured at 180 days.